What Tools Do I Need to Operate My Small Business?

 Email marketing — This is an effective way to stay in touch with your customers.
 A popular free service is MailChimp, which is a customer relationship management tool that enables you to send thousands of emails to subscribers each month.
 The tool is also integrated with Facebook and WordPress so that you can embed sign-up forms and collect subscribers on the customer relationship management platforms that you currently use.

-Please contact your own legal, tax or financial advisors regarding your specific business needs before taking any action based upon this information.
+Please contact your own legal, tax or financial professionals regarding your specific business needs before taking any action based upon this information.

 To open a business account, RBFCU personal accounts of all principal owners must be in good standing.
 Programs and fees subject to change.